That-Dev-Girl-Sites/jhalabi.com/_posts/2015-04-22-about-this-tech-girl.md

 ## My Un-Style

 My style is really not.
 I have (many, many) days I just want to wear yoga pants and and a tank top and call it good.
 If it weren't for corporate dress codes, that outfit would happen way more often.
-I also wear - and even (mostly) like - dresses.
+I also wear, and even (mostly) like, dresses.
 But on those days, I also make jokes about how I'm not wearing any pants.

 I don't like spending that much time getting ready in the morning because, frankly, I have better things to do.
 I don't wear makeup and my hair is always in a ponytail because it is easy.
 And while I wear dresses, anyone will tell you that I will happily sit on the floor in that dress as long as I'm pretty sure I won't flash someone.